Wink Spudders

 The Wink Spudders were a minor league baseball team based in Wink, Texas.
 In 1937 and 1938, the Spudders played exclusively as members of the Class D level West Texas-New Mexico League, winning the 1937 league championship.
 Wink hosted minor league home games at Spudder Park.

 History

 Minor league baseball began in Wink, Texas in 1937.
 The Wink "Spudders" became charter members of the six–team Class D level West Texas-New Mexico League.
-The Hobbs Drillers, Midland Cardinals, Monahans Trojans, Odessa Oilers and Roswell Sunshiners joining Wink as charter members.
+The Hobbs Drillers, Midland Cardinals, Monahans Trojans, Odessa Oilers and Roswell Sunshiners teams joined with Wink as charter league members.

 The Wink use "Spudders" moniker corresponds to local potato industry and agriculture in Wink, Texas in the era.